RelativitySpace/sw_candidate_proj3/README.md

 You can use any programming language, operating system and off the shelf libraries to build this system out.

+Submission instructions:

-Please commit your final code to a public Github repository along with a software design diagram, installation instructions and email back the link to your recruiter.
+- Commit your code to a public Github repository
+- Include a software design diagram
+- Include installation instructions
+- Email the link to your repository to our recruiter at least a day before the review call

 Please do not fork this repository.